-Twitter had suspended all accounts from getting verified back in March 2018.
+You may remember Twitter had suspended all accounts from getting verified back in March 2018.
 It will be 3 years without this verification process being available for Twitter users.

 PSA about what we’re doing to Verify Twitter accounts that are providing credible updates around #COVID19: we are working with global public health authorities to identify experts and have already Verified hundreds of accounts, but there’s more to do and we could use your help.